-AOT has alleged Ray Bradbury and Kuffel, as "senior members of ADM's ethanol group" worked to artificially lower the price of ethanol derivatives.
+AOT alleged Ray Bradbury and Kuffel, as "senior members of ADM's ethanol group" worked to artificially lower the price of ethanol derivatives.
 Hudson passed away recently after working for 17 years at ADM.

 ADM attorneys argued the court's May 3 ruling released information that should have been sealed as part of the 2019 order.